-PLEASE BE ADVISED THAT EVERY VOLUNTEER POSITION IS NOT AVAILABLE AT EVERY ORIENTATION.
+PLEASE NOTE THAT VOLUNTEER POSITION AVALIBILITY VARIES BASED ON CURRENT NEEDS.
+NOT EVERY VOLUNTEER POSITION IS AVAILABLE AT EVERY ORIENTATION.

 Adoption counselors work very hard placing companion animals into permanent, loving and responsible homes.
 Duties may include: making a list of all animals available for adoption in the shelter; answering the phone; contacting people listed in the "Pet Preference" file; carefully reviewing adoption applications; showing animals to potential adopters; and counseling potential adopters on expectations, animal behavior, needs, etc. This position requires an extensive training program and a commitment of three hours per week.

 Someone who is ready to work, this is a very labor intensive position to even volunteer for.
 The essential duties would be to work closely with one of our staff members to help ensure that all animals’ cats, dogs, rabbits, guinea pigs, and mice are getting a thoroughly cleaned kennel, fresh water, and fresh food, along with minimal TLC for the animals.
 Other duties that we could always use help with that are not as intense are doing laundry, loading the washer, dryer, and folding laundry.
 We could also use help with the endless amount of dirty dog dishes and cleaning our main kitchen area.

 Our Wildlife Care Center needs extra assistance feeding and caring for baby birds during the busy season.
 We receive hundreds of wild birds from the counties of San Francisco and San Mateo as well as the South Bay who require our help to survive.
 In this unique opportunity to work directly with wildlife, volunteers will learn proper feeding techniques for baby birds and lend a hand with cleaning duties and general animal husbandry.